saulspatz/maverick/thoughts.md

 The sleep interval for the parent should be a variable.
 Early in the process, when the long taks are running, it will be fine if the parent wakes up once every few hours.
 Later on, when smaller tasks are running, the interval should be much shorter.

-The big data strcutures, namely the suit distributions and the facilities for exhaustive search can be in globabl memory, since the children egt their own copies.
+The big data strcutures, namely the suit distributions and the facilities for exhaustive search can be in global memory, since the children get their own copies.

-Question: Since there is so little communication between parent and child, might it be better to use shared memory, rather than pipes?
-What are the tradeoffs?
+Is it really necessary to have all these suits?
+Can I make do with just the bitsets?
+If so, all the suits for a particular distribution will easily fit in L1 D-cache which is 64 KiB on my laptop.
+There would be a slowdown in the setup for exhaustive search, but the hope is to avoid this for the majority of deals.
+If this turns out to be feasible, and more efficient, what about using pointers instead of array indices.
+I couldn't use easily pointers when the suits were distinct, because determinig if the Hearts were better than the Diamonds say, when both suits had the same length would have been too expensive, but if they were the same suit, it would just be a pointer comparison.
+It seems like switching to pointers is a no brainer.
+It certainly won't be slower, and it won't complicate the code much.